codeartists/codeartists-com/How-to-record-audio-in-Chrome-with-native-HTML5-APIs.md

     audio.src = window.URL.createObjectURL(stream);

 After playing around and searching the web for hours, we found countless posts of people asking on forums why it isn't working.
-The answer is that that the current implementation of Chrome returns raw audio samples.
+The answer is that the current implementation of Chrome returns raw audio samples.
 These are not playable by the native `<audio>` control.

 What you need to do is to create an *audio context* and a *media stream source*: